Smart Contract Testing Guidelines

 Make sure you test all contracts - and the integration into your application extensively before proceeding to the mainnet.
 You should aim to replicate all conditions as closely as possible to the usage patterns on mainnet.

 In both cases, the code will need to deploy the contracts, configure accounts to interact with them and send transactions to them.
 It will then have to wait for the transactions to be sealed and check the results by catching exceptions, checking for events, and querying state using scripts.

 Tests in Go can be written using flow-go-sdk and the go test command.

-Note that these tests are tied to the emulator but it is simple to refactor tests to run on testnet as well.
+Note: These tests are tied to the emulator but can be refactored to run on testnet